 The Company enters into transactions with the Ultimate Parent and its consolidated subsidiaries (the "Firm") in order to, among other things, manage risk, facilitate client demand, satisfy regulatory and liquidity requirements, and fund business activities.
 These transactions include OTC derivatives and collateralized financings, as described in Notes 5 and 7, respectively.
-The Company also obtains funding from the Ultimate Parent as described in Note 9.

-On January 19, 2022, the Company entered into a \$8,000 Subordination Agreement with the Parent, which is recorded in subordinated liabilities in the consolidated statement of financial condition.
-On the same day, the Company paid a dividend of \$8,000 to the Parent.
+On January 19, 2022, the Company entered into a \$8,000 Subordinated Loan Agreement with the Parent to optimize capital resources in the Company.
+On the same day, the Company executed a distribution of \$8,000 to the Parent.

-The Company paid additional dividends of \$1,300 to the Parent as of June 30, 2022.
+The Company paid additional distributions of \$1,300 to the Parent during the year.